+You’ve seen television commercials where you’re urged to call an 800 number to find out about the extra benefits that come with a Medicare Advantage plan.
 You may be under the impression these extra benefits are unlimited and never cost money.
 This is not true.
 Let’s look at a some extra benefits that typically come with Medicare Advantage plans.

 Vision: Most plans provide a routine eye exam at no charge.
 They will also provide an allowance to help pay for lenses, frames, or contacts.
 Let’s say the allowance is $300.00.
 If your lenses, frames or contacts cost more than $300.00 you pay the difference.
-Some plans offer an optional supplement, with a monthly premium, for enhanced coverage.
+Some plans offer an optional supplement, with a separate monthly premium, for enhanced coverage.

 Transportation: Some insurance companies provide routine transportation, at no cost, to approved locations such as a doctor’s office.
 You get a certain number of trips per year.
 You will typically find mile limits on how far the third party vendor will travel to pick you up and drive you to a location.
 Ambulance is not part of this benefit.